cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 5.2.7 (2019-04-07) =
+* Added support for the official WooCommerce Product Bundles (https://woocommerce.com/products/product-bundles/)

+= 5.2.6 (2019-04-04) =
+* Added the "is promotion" attribute for Google Merchant Promotion feeds

+= 5.2.5 (2019-04-02) =
+* Fixed a category mapping issue.
+The preg match was matching too many results, mainly accessories

+= 5.2.4 (2019-04-02) =
+* Fixed another exotic category mapping issue that occured when users left some category mappings blank

+= 5.2.3 (2019-04-02) =
+* Fixed a bug: plugin was added main category names to a category mapping, even when that main category was not active for a product.
+This caused unexpected category mappings in product feeds.
+This has been solved now.

+= 5.2.2 (2019-04-01) =
+* Added support for usage of whitespaces in the so-called PARAM_ nodes for Yandex, Zbozi and Heureka feeds.

+= 5.2.1 (2019-03-31) =
+* Reverted back some of the rule fixes from the previous release as it caused non Google feeds to become empty

+= 5.2.0 (2019-03-29) =
+* Fixed a Pinterest bug, templare was not loading
+* Fixed rules that were created on Google category attributes

+= 5.1.9 (2019-03-29) =
+* Added support for Pinterest, our plugin now contains a default template for it

+= 5.1.8 (2019-03-29) =
+* Added support for Google Product Review feeds

+= 5.1.7 (2019-03-27) =
+* Added support for Cyrrilic characters in PARAM_ parameters for Yandex, Zbozi and Heureka feeds.

+= 5.1.6 (2019-03-26) =
+* Build in another check for when users add a variable product to their product feed that isn't really a variable product.
+This caused the plugin to get stuck when processing product feeds.

+= 5.1.5 (2019-03-26) =
+* Build in a check for when users add a variable product to their product feed that isn't really a variable product.
+This caused the plugin to get stuck when processing product feeds.

 = 5.1.4 (2019-03-25) =
 * Added PARAM support for Yandex feeds